 - Adaptational Badass: Jericho's Psychic Powers are expanded far beyond his usual Body Surf abilities.
 The Hive Queen outright compares him to a nuclear bomb, and he's key to Hive's plan.

-- Adaptational Nice Guy: The Jackal is still a ruthless bastard who goes after Deathstroke relentlessly but in the comics, he did it out of petty jealousy that Slade showed him up their elite military school and the belief that Slade stole Addie from him.
+- Adaptational Sympathy: The Jackal is still a ruthless bastard who goes after Deathstroke relentlessly but in the comics, he did it out of petty jealousy that Slade showed him up their elite military school and the belief that Slade stole Addie from him.
 In this incarnation, the Jackal at least has a more sympathetic Freudian Excuse for going after Deathstroke on account of Deathstroke killing his daughter in a fight.

 - Affectionate Nickname: Adeline calls Joseph "little soldier."